Home / Career Guides / Ultrasound Technician

 In prenatal care, technicians play a crucial role in monitoring the development of the fetus.
 They perform ultrasounds at various stages of pregnancy to check the fetus’s position, estimate gestational age, identify any abnormalities, and determine the sex of the baby.

-How does an ultrasound technician work with other healthcare professionals?
+How does an ultrasound technician work with other healthcare workers?

-Working closely with physicians and other healthcare professionals, they perform ultrasound procedures as ordered by physicians, who use the results to diagnose and treat medical conditions.
+Working closely with physicians and other healthcare workers, they perform ultrasound procedures as ordered by physicians, who use the results to diagnose and treat medical conditions.

 Technicians may also collaborate with radiologists, nurses, and other medical staff to coordinate patient care.
 In some settings, they may consult directly with the physician during the procedure to provide immediate imaging.